xsparc/iSensor-FX3-API/README.md

 ## Drivers

 As of v1.0.6, custom, signed, Analog Devices drivers must be used to communicate with the iSensor FX3 Firmware.
-The driver installation package can be found in the [drivers](https://github.com/juchong/iSensor-FX3-Firmware/tree/master/drivers) folder in this repository.
+The driver installation package can be found in the [drivers](https://github.com/juchong/iSensor-FX3-Firmware/tree/master/drivers) folder in this repository or downloaded directly from [here](https://github.com/juchong/iSensor-FX3-Firmware/raw/master/drivers/FX3DriverSetup.exe).

 ## Supporting Repositories